waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ## Identified Problem or Need

-At Navy Cadets each week we have certian parade roles (e.g. parade commander, quartermaster, bosun's mate) that need to be fulfilled.
+At Navy Cadets each week we have certain parade roles (e.g. parade commander, quartermaster, bosun's mate) that need to be fulfilled.
 Every week, the roles are the same, but should ideally be taken by different people so that each role's work is spread roughly equally across the unit over the course of a term.
 People can volunteer for a role, however if no-one has put themselves forward for a role by Monday (we parade on Tuesday), then that role gets allocated to someone.

 Currently, this process of volunteering / allocating involves long-winded WhatsApp message chains to figure out who wants to do what.
 In order to distribute the roles fairly, we rely on people remembering how many times they've done each role recently - and unfortunately, people's memories aren't quite as reliable as we need.